Periodontal Treatment in Korea

 Periodontal surgery

-Various levels of gum treatment are available depending on the degree of severity of the disease.
+Various levels of gum treatment are available at MINISH, depending on the degree of severity of the disease.

 STEP 1